Export Data Into The CSV File in Spring Boot

-In this example, we can export data into a CSV file from the H2 Database.
+In this example, we can export data into the CSV file in Spring Boot Web Application.
 To achieve this task we can use the Apache Commons CSV library.
+We will create a Spring Boot application using Spring Web, Maven, Spring Data JPA, and H2 database.

 Configuring Apache Common CSV library